ClementNerma/Rave/docs/master.md

 println!(name); // Prints: 'Jack'
 ```

-Note that this does not work with plain constants.
+Note that this does not work with literal constants.

 This is the method used by classes to declare attributes but initializing them only in the constructor.
 Accessing an entity before we are sure it has been initialized will raise an error at build time.